OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ---
 title: Set up an Office 365 developer subscription
-description: Set up an Office 365 developer subscription for building and testing solutions independent of your production environment. ms.date: 03/12/2018
+description: Set up an Office 365 developer subscription for building and testing solutions independent of your production environment. ms.date: 03/19/2018
 ---

 # Set up an Office 365 developer subscription

 Set up an Office 365 developer subscription to build and test your solutions independent of your production environment.
 The subscription is an Office 365 Enterprise E3 Developer subscription with 25 user licenses.
-It lasts for nine months and is free to use for development purposes (coding and testing solutions).
+It lasts for one year and is free to use for development purposes (coding and testing solutions).

 > [!NOTE]
 > To set up a subscription, you must first [join the Office 365 Developer Program](office-365-developer-program.md).
 After joining, you'll see the option to set up a subscription.